resthub/resthub.org/backbone-stack.rst

 Configure i18n plugin
 ---------------------

-In your main.js file you should define a shortcut path for i18n plugin and default language for your application :
+In your main.js file you should define a shortcut path for i18n plugin and the default language for your application :

 .. code-block:: javascript